If you’re a doctor in California, you SHOULD form a professional medical corporation taxed as an S-Corporation and cannot open as a traditional LLC.

 - File the Articles of Incorporation of a Professional Corporation with the Secretary of State to form the Professional Corporation

-- Notify your Profession’s state agency that manages your profession, hold a Board of Director’s Meeting and appoint directors, get your Professional Corporation Bylaws drafted, apply for your EIN, file your Statement of Information, file Form 2553 for S-Corporation tax election, pay California corporate taxes to the California Franchise Tax Board, register with the EDD if you will be hiring employees, and apply for local business registration and licenses.
+- Notify your Profession’s state agency that manages your profession, hold a Board of Director’s Meeting and appoint directors, have California Professional Medical Corporation Bylaws drafted, apply for your EIN, file your Statement of Information, file Form 2553 for S-Corporation tax election, pay California corporate taxes to the California Franchise Tax Board, register with the EDD if you will be hiring employees, and apply for local business registration and licenses.

 - Do all the steps above yourself or hire a Business Lawyer to do everything for you.